iccmr-quantum/quantumaudio/docs/_build/html/_sources/index.rst.txt

-..
-QuantumAudio Module documentation master file, created by sphinx-quickstart on Thu Dec 22 21:13:51 2022.
+.. quantumaudio module documentation master file, created by sphinx-quickstart on Tue Dec 27 17:38:24 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.